 A variety of presentations and educational workshops are available to the community about Harmony House, domestic violence and domestic violence prevention.
-Prevention programs designed to educate the community about red flag behaviors and warning signs are available to area schools, churches and civic organizations.
+Prevention programs designed to educate the community about red flag behaviors and warning signs are available to area schools, businesses, churches and civic organizations.
 In-service training programs and professional workshops are also available to area law enforcement agencies, health care providers and social service agencies.

-Community Education Presentations include:
+General Community Education

-- Harmony House 101: Provides an overview of the history of Harmony House, mission and services provided, and ways to support and volunteer.
+- General Harmony House 101: Provides an overview of the history of Harmony House, mission and services provided, and ways to support and volunteer.

-- In Their Shoes: an interactive training designed for experiential learning about teen dating violence.
+- In Their Shoes: An interactive training designed for experiential learning about teen dating violence.
 Participants become one of six characters based on the experiences of real teens including sexting, pregnancy, homophobia, and stalking.
-Target audience is teens, or any group of adults who work with teens, such as teachers, counselors, youth group leaders, law enforcement, or parents (one hour in length)
+Target audience is teens, or any group of adults who work with teens, such as teachers, counselors, youth group leaders, law enforcement, or parents (one hour in length).

-- Cut It Out: A program of the Professional Beauty Association Foundation that is designed specifically for training stylists and salon professionals.
+- CUT IT OUT: A program of the Professional Beauty Association Foundation that is designed specifically for training stylists and salon professionals.
 Goals of the program are to learn how to recognize the signs of abuse in friends, family, clients and co-workers, respond appropriately, and safely refer victims to help.
 Can be facilitated in one hour.

 To request a speaker, please fill out the form below.
 For more information please contact Rachel Carter, Prevention Education Coordinator at 837-7700 ext.
 233 or email@example.com.